- Item 104935 - Portrait of John Bundy Brown, Portland, ca. 1875

 - *Credit line must read: Collections of Maine Historical Society

-John Bundy Brown (1804-1881) began his Portland, Maine career in the wholesale grocery business.
-His career later branched in to the sugar and molasses with the Portland Sugar Company, a very successful venture in which he involved his oldest son, Philip Henry Brown.
+John Bundy Brown (1804-1881) began his career in the wholesale grocery business in Portland.
+His business later branched into sugar and molasses with the Portland Sugar Company, a very successful venture in which he involved his oldest son, Philip Henry Brown.
 The Portland Sugar Company suffered in the Great Fire of 1866, after which it never returned to its previous success.
-Brown turned his attentions to his real estate and investment ventures, initially as Churchill, Browns & Mason, followed by the very successful Portland firm JB Brown & Sons.Show Details
+Brown turned his attention to his real estate and investment ventures, initially as Churchill, Browns & Mason, followed by the very successful Portland firm JB Brown & Sons.Show Details